Are You Truly Ready For An IT Disaster? Four Things You Must Confirm.

 Have you tested your disaster-recovery capabilities and ability to failback?
 Failback and failover are critical to any disaster recovery plan.The failover operation switches production to your backup facility.
 Failback returns production to your original location after a disaster, and saves specific data to cover any lapses.
 It’s imperative that these procedures are performed regularly, documented and controlled.
 Plus, be sure that you have the bandwidth in place to be fully recoverable.

 Can you answer these questions?
 Most small to mid-sized businesses don’t have the expertise in-house to properly confirm that these essentials are covered.
-On Time Tech can help.
-For a complimentary, no-obligation disaster recovery assessment call (415) 294-5250 or email us at [email protected].
+On Time Tech | IT Services In San Francisco can help.
+For a complimentary, no-obligation disaster recovery assessment call (877) 270-1391 or email us at [email protected].